getcarina/getcarina.com/_tutorials/docker-install-mac.md

 ###Prerequisites
 * A working Terminal application.
-* Ensure that your Mac is running OS X version 10.8 (Mountain Lion) or later.
+* A Mac running OS X version 10.8 (Mountain Lion) or later.
 Display the version by clicking the Apple icon the top-left of your screen, then selecting **About this Mac**.

 ###Install Docker